top of page

 Our Story

 In 2021, the National Park Service launched the inaugural year of the the Scientists in Parks (SIP) program.
 The SIP Program provides participants with a high-quality work experience that inspires and develops the next generation of natural resource management park stewards, and fosters a life-long connection to the National Park System.
 SIP positions vary considerably in complexity, length, discipline, and skill set, in accordance with the particular needs of NPS units and abilities of the participants.
+As AmeriCorps Members, SIPs provide important service to their host sites across the nation.

 Past projects have mapped sand dunes at Fire Island National Seashore, surveyed towering cacti at Saguaro National Park, and protected nesting sea turtles at Padre Island National Seashore.
 Others assessed pika populations at Rocky Mountain National Park, measured soils beneath the mangrove forests of Everglades National Park, and restored colorful corals beneath the waves at the National Park of American Samoa.